-HISTORY: Associated with the Christian Reformed Church, Dordt College was founded in 1955 and welcomes all students who are interested in a biblical, Christ-centered education.
+Associated with the Christian Reformed Church, Dordt was founded in 1955 and welcomes all students who are interested in a biblical, Christ-centered education.

-LOCATION: Sioux Center, Iowa.
-Population 7,000.
+Sioux Center, Iowa.
+Population greater than 7,500.
 One hour's drive from Sioux City, Iowa, and Sioux Falls, South Dakota.

-ACCREDITATION: Dordt College is accredited by the Higher Learning Commission (HLC) as a four-year bachelor-degree-granting institution.
-Our accreditation dates from 1971 with the most recent renewal in 2012 and next renewal visit is scheduled for 2022-23.
-In 1994 the college also gained approval from HLC to offer a graduate program leading to the Master of Education degree.
-Dordt College also has accredited programs in nursing, education, social work, and engineering.
+Dordt is accredited by the Higher Learning Commission (HLC) as a four-year bachelor-degree-granting institution.
+Our accreditation dates from 1971, with the most recent renewal in 2012 and the next renewal visit scheduled for 2022-23.
+In 1994, Dordt also gained approval from HLC to offer a graduate program, leading to the Master of Education degree.
+Dordt also has accredited programs in nursing, education, social work, and engineering.

 Approximately 83 percent of Dordt students live in campus residence halls or in on-campus apartments.

 Dozens of clubs and activities, from choir, band, and student government to drama, academic, and social clubs.